awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-permissions-security.md

 ## Enable Worker Task Template Previews<a name="permissions-for-worker-task-templates-augmented-ai"></a>

 To customize the interface and instructions that your workers see when working on your tasks, you create a worker task template\.
-You can create the template using the [ `CreateHumanTaskUi`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHumanTaskUi.html) operation or the SageMaker console\.
+You can create the template using the [ `CreateHumanTaskUi`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHumanTaskUi.html) operation or the Amazon SageMaker console\.

 To preview your template, you need an IAM role with the following permissions to read Amazon S3 objects that get rendered on your user interface\.